Support for businesses affected by coronavirus

 Businesses may be entitled to a reduction from rates if they are suffering hardship and they can show that the local community would suffer a loss if the business was to close.

-As each case needs to be determined on its merits you should Contact us for further information.
+As each case needs to be determined on its merits you should contact us for further information.